axoe/gatekeeper/README.md

 ----

-Gatekeeper is an open source system for managing [secrets] in [AWS Secrets Manager]; providing basic mechanisms for creation, maintenance, and rotation of secrets.
+Gatekeeper is an open source system for interacting with [secrets] in [AWS Secrets Manager]; providing basic mechanisms for creation, and rotation of secrets.

 ## To start using Gatekeeper